Rheumatology Osteoarthritis Research

 We gather research data from patients seen at the NYC Health + Hospitals/Bellevue Arthritis Clinic and the NYU Langone Orthopedic Center, as well as the Specimen and Matched Phenotype Linked Evaluation (SAMPLE) bioregistry.

-Jonathan Samuels, MD, and his colleagues have several osteoarthritis studies under way, and Mukundan G. Attur, PhD, and Paolo G. Mignatti, MD, are actively engaged in some promising basic science research.
+Jonathan Samuels, MD, and his colleagues have several osteoarthritis studies under way, and Mukundan G. Attur, PhD, is actively engaged in some promising basic science research.
 Collaborations with other NYU Langone divisions and departments and work by laboratory scientists are integral to our program.

 Osteoarthritic Knee Pain in Bariatric Surgery Patients